vmware-archive/goblob/README.md

 ## Post-migration Tasks

+- If your S3 service uses an SSL certificate signed by your own CA: Before applying changes in Ops Manager to switch to S3, make sure the root CA cert that signed the endpoint cert is a BOSH-trusted-certificate.
+You will need to update Ops Manager ca-certs (place the CA cert in /usr/local/share/ca-certificates and run update-ca-certificates, and restart tempest-web).
+You will need to add this certificate back in each time you do an upgrade of Ops Manager.
+In PCF 1.9+, Ops Manager will let you replace its own SSL cert and have that persist across upgrades.
 - Update OpsManager File Storage Config to point at S3 blobstore using buckets (cc-buildpacks-<uniqueid>, cc-droplets-<uniqueid>, cc-packages-<uniqueid>, cc-resources-<uniqueid>)
-- Click `Apply Changes` in OpsManager
+- Click `Apply Changes` in Ops Manager
 - Once changes are applied, re-run `goblob` to migrate any files which were created after the initial migration
 - Validate apps can be restaged and pushed
-- Update NFS resource config to 0 in OpsManager to remove NFS server
+- Update NFS Resource Config to 0 instances in Ops Manager to remove the NFS server.
+Also, you must set Cloud Controllers, Clock Global, and Cloud Controller Workers to 0 instances.
+This must be done to wipe the NFS mount from these Cloud Controller jobs.
+You can add these jobs back in later, after the NFS job is removed, but do note that this will incur downtime of Cloud Controller services (any `cf` commands) during this update.
+- Click `Apply Changes` in Ops Manager.
+- After the update is finished, you can add back the Cloud Controller, Clock Global, and Cloud Controller Worker instances in Ops Manager.
-- Click `Apply Changes` in OpsManager
+- Click `Apply Changes` in Ops Manager.
+After this is finished, availability of Cloud Controller services will resume.

 ## Developing